zdravkov/kendo-docs/api/mobile/listview.md

 ### appendOnRefresh `Boolean`*(default: false)*

-Used in combination with pullToRefresh.
-If set to true, newly loaded data will be appended on top when refershing. **Notice:** not applicable if ListView is in a virtual mode.
+Used in combination with `pullToRefresh`.
+If set to `true`, newly loaded data will be appended on top when refreshing. **Notice:** not applicable if ListView is in a virtual mode.

 #### Example